 The surrogate who has given birth is automatically regarded as the child’s legal parent, even if they are not genetically related.

-If the surrogate is married, and conceives artificially (through IVF or artificial insemination at home) the legal father at birth is usually the surrogate’s husband and this is irrespective of the biological relationships.
-The situation is the same for surrogate mothers who are in a same-sex relationship; if the surrogate mother is in a civil partnership with another woman at the time she conceives, her same-sex partner will be recognised as the child’s second legal parent.
+If the surrogate is married or in a civil partnership with a man, and conceives artificially (through IVF or artificial insemination at home) the legal father at birth is usually the surrogate’s husband/civil partner and this is irrespective of the biological relationships.
+The situation is the same for surrogate mothers who are in a same-sex relationship; if the surrogate mother is married to or in a civil partnership with another woman at the time she conceives, her wife/civil partner will be recognised as the child’s second legal parent.

 Certain conditions must be met before the Parental Order is granted:

-- At least one of the intended parents must be a biological relation of the child.
-(If neither you or your partner are related to the child, or you’re single, adoption is the only way you can become the child’s legal parent.
+- At least one of the intended parent’s gametes must have been used to create the embryo so that they are biologically related to the child.
+(If neither you nor your partner are related to the child adoption is the only way you can become the child’s legal parent(s).
 If you choose to adopt, a registered adoption agency must be involved in your surrogacy process.)

-- The intended parents must be married, in a civil partnership or in an enduring family relationship.
+- If making a joint application the intended parents must be married, in a civil partnership or in an enduring family relationship.

-- The surrogate and her husband must fully and freely consent and can only give consent 6 weeks after the birth.
+- The surrogate (and her husband/wife/civil partner if relevant) must fully and freely consent and can only give consent 6 weeks after the birth.

 - One or both of the intended parents must be domiciled in the United Kingdom.